eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Comment: The RuntimeManager can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.
 The delete operation is executed immediately without considering the `DeleteCondition`s of the workload.
 The create operation is executed with considering the inter-workload dependencies of the workload.

 Rationale: The immediate delete prevents the worst case that the workload is existing a long period of time on the Runtime while the create is still pending because of unfulfilled inter-workload dependencies.
 The Ankaios agent cannot consider the `DeleteCondition`s because the information about the delete dependencies of the existing workload is not available anymore after an agent restart.

 Tags:
 - RuntimeManager

+Needs:
+- impl
+- utest
+- stest

+##### RuntimeManager handles existing workloads and reuses unmodified Workloads
+`swdd~agent-existing-workloads-reuse-unmodified~1`

+Status: approved

+When the agent handles existing workloads, for each found existing workload which is requested to be started and the workload's configuration has not changed and the workload is in state succeeded, the RuntimeManager shall request the RuntimeFacade to reuse the existing workload.

+Rationale: Starting an existing, succeeded workload is much faster than deleting and creating a workload.
+If an existing workload is in the failed state, it is not reused because its file system might be corrupted.

+Tags:
+- RuntimeManager